Clearer Skin Starts With This 3-In-1 Cream

 • Bumps

-• Irritation from inflammatory lesions, wounds, or staph
+• Irritation from wounds, staph, or inflammatory lesions

-It can take a few weeks to see results.
-Use only as directed.
-Avoid direct sunlight and use moisturizer and sunscreen while using.
+Results may take a few weeks.
+Use only as directed, avoid direct sunlight, and use moisturizer and sunscreen while applying the cream.

 Cautions

-• If the medication gets into your eyes, nose, or mouth, rinse thoroughly with water.
+• If the cream gets into your eyes, nose, or mouth, rinse thoroughly with water.

-• Do not use with other topical preparations containing sulfur, resorcinol, or salicylic acid, as this may increase side effects.
+• Do not use with other topical preparations containing sulfur, resorcinol, or salicylic acid.

-• If skin irritation occurs, reduce frequency; if irritation persists, stop use and contact your physician or dermatologist.
+• If skin irritation occurs, reduce frequency; if persistent, discontinue use and consult your physician or dermatologist.

 HSA & FSA Eligible through Wellness Pay